SEC logo

 More than 100 community members have had their say on how benefits from the SEC Renewable Energy Park – Horsham will be shared locally through a new community benefit fund.

 Robyn Kelm from Taylors Lakes Football Netball Club (left) and Stacey Taig, WestVic Business Ambassador (right) with Beth Gibson, SEC Renewable Energy Park - Horsham Community and Stakeholder Engagement.
-Throughout June 300and July, SEC engaged with all sectors of the community to gather feedback on how the new fund should be designed and delivered to best support Horsham’s priorities.
+Throughout June and July, SEC engaged with all sectors of the community to gather feedback on how the new fund should be designed and delivered to best support Horsham’s priorities.

 Community members put forward a wide range of ideas, with strong support for long-term practical, grassroots initiatives – both big and small.